kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Queries should also be parameterized so SQL Server can reuse the execution plan.
 You application code is either hardcoding the query values in the WHERE clause or you are using some sort of dynamic T-SQL and not doing it correctly.

-A temporary fix is to for parameterization until you can refactor the code and include some @parameters.
+A temporary fix is to force parameterization until you can refactor the code and include some @parameters.

 - See [System.Data.SqlClient > SqlCommand > Parameters Property 🗗](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommand.parameters){:target="_blank" rel="noopener"} by Microsoft
 - See [Microsoft.Data.SqlClient > SqlParameter Class 🗗](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlparameter){:target="_blank" rel="noopener"} by Microsoft
-- See [Microsoft.Data.SqlClient > SqlParameter Class 🗗](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlparameter){:target="_blank" rel="noopener"} by Microsoft
-- See [Using Parameters With Dapper 🗗](https://www.learndapper.com/parameters) by Lean Dapper
+- See [Using Parameters With Dapper 🗗](https://www.learndapper.com/parameters){:target="_blank" rel="noopener"} by Lean Dapper
-- See [Microsoft.Data.SqlClient > SqlParameter Class 🗗](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlparameter){:target="_blank" rel="noopener"} by Microsoft
 - See [Entity Framework Core > SQL Queries > Passing parameters 🗗](https://learn.microsoft.com/en-us/ef/core/querying/sql-queries#passing-parameters) by Microsoft